-Never go backwards!
-Always honour the hard work you and your baby have put into learning to sleep through the night.
-By introducing feeds, co-sleeping or new “habits,” you can expect those great sleep skills to revert backwards very quickly.
+Never go backward!
+Always honor the hard work you and your baby have put into learning to sleep through the night.
+By introducing feeds, co-sleeping, or new “habits,” you can expect those great sleep skills to revert back very quickly.

 Although it may be challenging, make sure not to sleep in too long in the morning.
 If you don’t get up and get on with your day your child will take longer to adjust to the new time zone.

 From my experience typically it has taken 2-3 nights to recover from jet lag with toddlers or babies.
 For jet lag adjustment you should expect one day for each hour of time zone change.

 If you are traveling to visit family or friends don’t be shy to ask for their help.
 They are likely eager to spend time with your little one.
 See if Grandma wants to take your child out for a walk in the fresh air, or run around and play with your toddler to make them tired before bedtime.
 Traveling is exhausting for you and your child.
 If you are with family or friends then don’t feel like you have to do it all alone.
 Make the most of the extra pairs of hands and someone to help, if needed.